mapbox/DEPRECATED-dispatch/README.md

 [![Build Status](https://travis-ci.com/mapbox/dispatch.svg?token=s7DU2T5bv9A6JyGJHzqV&branch=announce-only)](https://travis-ci.com/mapbox/dispatch)

-# Dispatch

 ![Dispatch logo](https://github.com/mapbox/dispatch/blob/master/assets/dispatch-large.png)

-Dispatch is an alarm routing tool for security and platform incident response teams.
-It dynamically routes alarms to PagerDuty or Slack based on incident severity, urgency, or type.
+**Dispatch** is an alarm routing tool for security and platform incident response teams.
+It dynamically routes alarms to [PagerDuty](https://www.pagerduty.com/) or [Slack](https://slack.com/) based on incident severity, urgency, or type.
 Dispatch sends interactive Slack direct messages that empower users to self-triage their own security alarms.
-It also supports emergency broadcast style alerts via Slack as well as escalating alarms from Slack to PagerDuty.
-For each alarm Dispatch creates a GitHub issue for auditing and logging purposes, avoiding the need to maintain a separate database to store state.
+It also supports emergency broadcast style alerts via Slack, as well as escalating alarms from Slack to PagerDuty.
+For each alarm, Dispatch creates a GitHub issue for auditing and logging purposes, avoiding the need to maintain a separate database to store state.

 To use Dispatch, have your applications and monitoring systems send [AWS Simple Notification Service](https://aws.amazon.com/sns/) (SNS) messages following the [Dispatch message specification](MESSAGE-SPEC.md) to your Dispatch SNS topic.